Some of the numbers presented in this website may not be the most recent available

 Tuna products are the main exports and the territory’s main trading partner is the USA.
 The US army is also an important employer.

-American Samoa comprises 5 mountainous volcanic islands (Tutuila, Aunu'u, Ofu, Olosega, Tau) and two coral atolls (Swains and Rose Atoll) sitting on oceanic crust.
+American Samoa comprises 5 mountainous islands (Tutuila, Aunu'u, Ofu, Olosega, Tau) and two coral atolls (Swains and Rose Atoll).
 It also includes the Vailulu'u Seamount, an active submerged volcano, 45 kms east of Tau.

 AMERICAN SAMOA